 Not long ago, Blockchain was considered just hype with no real-world use-case in sight.
 But, the technology penetrated faster and at a much larger scale.
 The famous use case of Blockchain, the Bitcoin, brought the much-deserved spotlight to the technology and the rest has been history.

 It took a decade, but now Blockchain has been unequivocally recognized as the pragmatic solution to some very pressing challenges across industries.
-Overall investment in the technology is increasing and many incumbents have either acquired a Blockchain development company or have recruited an in-house team of seasoned blockchain application developers.
+Overall investment in the technology is increasing and many incumbents have either acquired a Blockchain development agency or have recruited an in-house team of seasoned blockchain application developers.

 A whopping 53% of global survey respondents stated that Blockchain is a critical priority for their organization in 2019 and 23% have already initiated Blockchain deployment.
 Almost every industry has found a compelling use case of Blockchain— from financial services to healthcare to telecom and life sciences.
 The question now is ‘how do we adopt Blockchain’ instead of ‘why should we adopt Blockchain’.

-Blockchain development offers the following four main advantages:
+Blockchain app development offers the following four main advantages:

 1. Stringent Security